quixio/quix-streams/docs/processing.md

 sdf = sdf.to_topic(output_topic, key=lambda value: str(value["location_id"]))
 ```

-### Timestamps of Produced Messages
+### Timestamps and Headers of Produced Messages

-Since version 2.6, the `StreamingDataFrame.to_topic()` method always forwards the current timestamp to the output topics.
+Since version 2.6, the `StreamingDataFrame.to_topic()` method always forwards the current timestamp and message headers to the output topics.

-This way, **the outgoing messages will be produced with the identical timestamps as they were received with** by default.
+This way, **the outgoing messages will be produced with the identical timestamps and headers as they were received with** by default.

 To change the timestamp of the message, use the `StreamingDataFrame.set_timestamp()` API, described in [this section](#updating-timestamps).